dermyhughes/front-end-demo/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.0.3.
 You'll need Angular installed to run this. `npm install -g @angular/cli`

-A live version of this can be found at: [https://dermot-made-to-engage.netlify.app/](https://dermot-made-to-engage.netlify.app/).

 ## Development server